-2.3 Selection and reproduction
+Selection and reproduction

-The candidate solutions are afterwards sorted based on the ascending value of $F(C_i)$.
+The candidate solutions are afterwards sorted based on the ascending value of $F(C_i)$ .
 Only the top half thus comprises the reproduction pool, while the lower half is discarded and slots are available for new candidate solutions.
 Random pairs of candidates are selected from the reproduction pool and their parameter vectors recombined into one with an equal probability for each component coming from either of parents (n-point crossover).
-This ensures the ability to make large steps in parameter space and avoid local maxima (Chambers 2000).
+This ensures the ability to make large steps in parameter space and avoid local maxima (Chambers, 2000).

 To bias the selection towards fitter candidates, the reproduction pool grows dynamically during the crossover step for each unoccupied candidate solution slot.
 As the algorithm iterates through slots in previously discarded bottom half of the population, a candidate is added to the current reproduction pool when producing each new individual.
 In this way, fitter candidates will be in the reproduction pool sooner and their components will have higher probability to appear in the resulting new population.
-This modification appeared to produce better results and was based on the results obtained in (Law and Szeto 2007) and is explained in more detail on Fig. 1.
+This modification appeared to produce better results and was based on the results obtained in (Law and Szeto, 2007) and is explained in more detail on Figure 1.

-Mutations are applied to the parameter vector $p{i,1}, p{i,2}, \ldots, p{i,l}$ of each candidate solution C_i with the probability proportional to the parameter vector length l (Back 1992), such that candidate solutions are added for each slot in accordance with their fitness value.
-For example, the new candidate on index n/2 + 1 is a mutated best candidate, new candidate on index n/2 + 2 is a recombination from candidates C_1 and C_2 , while at the last index n the resulting candidate is derived from a random pair of candidates from the whole upper half C_1 , C_2 , ..., C_n
+Mutations are applied to the parameter vector $p{i,1}, p{i,2}, ..., p{i,l}$ of each candidate solution $C_i$ with the probability proportional to the parameter vector length l (Back, 1992), such that where G stands for a normally distributed random variable with mean 0 and standard deviation 1.
+To ensure, that the quality of solutions monotonically increases, the current fittest candidate is never discarded and remains unchanged (elitism) in the next evolution cycle (Chambers, 2000).